Governorate (Russia): Governorates in Poland and Finland

-The Russian Empire had acquired much of the territory inhabited by Ukrainians by the early 19th century, which was organized into nine Ukrainian governorates: Chernigov (Chernihiv in Ukrainian), Yekaterinoslav (Katerynoslav), Kiev (Kyiv), Kharkov (Kharkiv), Kherson, Podolia (Podillia), Poltava, Volhynia (Volyn), and the mainland part of Taurida (or Tavriia, without the Crimean peninsula).
-Additional lands annexed from Poland in 1815 were organized into the Kholm governorate in 1912.

-After the events of 1917, which saw Ukraine attempt to secede from the Russian SFSR, these governorates became subdivisions of the Ukrainian People's Republic, which also annexed Ukrainian-inhabited parts of Mahilioŭ, Kursk, Voronezh, and Minsk governorates in 1918.
-By the end of the Soviet-Ukrainian war in 1920, the Russians had made them part of the Ukrainian SSR.
-Soviet Ukraine was reorganized into twelve governorates, which were reduced to nine in 1922 upon the Soviet Union's founding, and then replaced with okruhas in 1925.

 Post-revolutionary changes

 After the February Revolution, the Russian Provisional Government renamed governors into governorate commissars.
 The October Revolution left the subdivision in place, but the governing apparatus was replaced by governorate soviets (губернский совет).

 Actual subdivisions of the Soviet Union into particular territorial units was subject to numerous changes, especially during the 1918–1929 period.
 Because of the Soviet Union's electrification program under the GOELRO plan, Ivan Alexandrov directed the Regionalisation Commission of Gosplan to divide the Soviet union into thirteen European and eight Asiatic oblasts, using rational economic planning rather than "the vestiges of lost sovereign rights".
 Eventually, in 1929, the subdivision was replaced by the notions of oblast, okrug, and raion.
 Oblast as a unit was used even before the revolution, although unlike governorates it designated remote areas that usually incorporated huge swaths of land.

 In post-Soviet states such as Russia and Ukraine, the term Guberniya is considered obsolete, yet the word gubernator was reinstated and is used when referring to a governor of an oblast or a krai.